vohoa2004/vohoa2004/README.md

 * 🌍  I'm based in Viet Nam
 * ✉️  You can contact me at [vothimaihoa123@gmail.com](mailto:vothimaihoa123@gmail.com)
 * 🧠  I'm learning Backend Coding
+* 🧠  I'm also a newbie in the field of AI and am learning more from others.
 * 🤝  I'm open to collaborating on any interesting projects

 ### Skills